-At the end of each semester, administration reviews the program evaluation report related to student personnel services, and adjustments to customer service and/or procedures will be revised as needed.
-The program evaluation and Climate Survey data related to student personnel services is reviewed by the administrative team annually.
+Bi-annually administration reviews the program evaluation reports related to the student services areas.
+The program evaluation and Climate Survey data related to student services is reviewed by the administrative team annually.
+This data is used to evaluate the plan and revise as needed.

-EVALUATION OF DATA SHARED WITH FACULTY AND STAFF
+ADDRESSES HOW EVALUATION RESULTS ARE SHARED WITH FACULTY AND STAFF AND USED FOR CONTINUOUS IMPROVEMENT

-The survey results are disseminated to the faculty, staff and the LTC Board of Directors annually, reviewed during annual appraisals of student services staff, discussed at staff meetings, and used for continuous improvement of student personnel services.
+The survey results are disseminated to the faculty, staff and the LTC Board of Directors annually, reviewed during annual appraisals of student services staff, discussed at staff meetings, and used for continuous improvement of student services.